GLSRC/rescomp/README.md

 ## Reservoir Computing

-This repository contains the Alpha python 3 package **rescomp** implementing the machine learning technique Reservoir Computing (RC).
+This repository contains the python 3 package **rescomp** implementing the machine learning technique Reservoir Computing (RC).

 Development largely takes place at the DLR group _Komplexe Plasmen_ in Oberpfaffenhofen, but contributions from other DLR sites are encouraged.